-The Epiphany School of Global Studies philosophy on athletics includes a no-cut policy.
-"No-cut" means that if a student wishes to compete on an athletic team and will adhere to Scholar-Athlete's Code, then there is a place for that individual to participate.
+Epiphany's philosophy on athletics includes a no-cut policy.
+"No-cut" means that if a student wishes to compete on an athletic team and will adhere to the Scholar-Athlete's Code, then there is a place for that individual to participate.

 This policy does not include any guarantees regarding playing time.
 The coaches of each sport will work diligently to balance a number of values.
-The head coach will make the final decision about playing time and scholar-athletes and parents are expected to honor these decisions.
+The head coach will make the final decision about playing time, and scholar-athletes and parents are expected to honor these decisions.